wcko87/beatoraja-english-guide/Home.md

 If you wish to use [difficulty tables](Difficulty-Tables), add table links to the Table URLs and click `Load difficulty table` to load all the listed difficulty tables into the game.

 If you are using a IIDX controller with axis input, you might want to turn on `ANALOG SCRATCH` under the `Input` tab.
 This needs to be turned on individually for each mode (7KEYS, 5KEYS, etc).
+See [Analog Scratch](Configuration#analog-scratch) for more information.

 Most of the settings under `Play Option` can be configured in game.